 I truly appreciate having an easily-pleased audience when I come up with that type of gem.

-I’ve heard this low-maintentance clothing trend tends to continue on in life, so I think we’ve got it made in the clothing department.
+I’ve heard this low-maintenance clothing trend tends to continue on in life, so I think we’ve got it made in the clothing department.
 We also won’t have to go into debt to afford makeup, jewelry, accessories, and handbags.
 Just fancy underwear (if my friend’s teens are any indication)…but I can deal with that.
-And on that note we come to #3…
+And on that note, we come to #3…